 Gary Mayerson is a graduate of the Georgetown University Law Center and the S.I.
 Newhouse School of Public Communications at Syracuse University.
 In 2000, Gary founded Mayerson & Associates as the first civil rights law firm in the nation dedicated to representing individuals with autism and related developmental disorders.

 Gary is the author of the book “How To Compromise With Your School District Without Compromising Your Child,” the "ABA Litigation" chapter appearing in Dr. Ivar Lovaas' book, Teaching Individuals With Developmental Delays, the “Legal Considerations” chapter appearing in the Second Edition of Dr. Donna Geffner’s book, Auditory Processing Disorders, and the “Autism in the Courtroom” chapter appearing in the Fourth Edition of Dr. Fred R. Volkmar’s seminal treatise, Autism, and Pervasive Developmental Disorders.
 In March of 2019, the New York Law School Law Review published Gary's law review article concerning how the Supreme Court's unanimous decision in Endrew F. may help students with autism to generalize their skills.
-Gary’s second book for parents and professionals, Autism’s Declaration of Independence, is slated to be released in early 2020.
+Gary’s second book for parents and professionals, Autism’s Declaration of Independence, is slated to be released in July 2020.

 Gary has argued before the U.S. Supreme Court, the Second Circuit Court of Appeals, the Third Circuit Court of Appeals, the Fifth Circuit Court of Appeals, the Sixth Circuit Court of Appeals, the Seventh Circuit Court of Appeals, the Tenth Circuit Court of Appeals, and the Eleventh Circuit Court of Appeals and is responsible for scores of reported federal court decisions, including Deal v.
 Hamilton County, the very first autism case to ever reach the U.S. Supreme Court and Doe v.
 Darien, a federal jury verdict ruling that a young boy with Down Syndrome had been sexually abused by his paraprofessional.
 Gary’s work also was instrumental in T.K. v.
 NYCDOE (unaddressed complaints about bullying as a “FAPE” deprivation), R.E. v.
 NYCDOE and C.F. v.
 NYCDOE (cases rejecting school district’s attempts to rely upon “impermissible retrospective evidence” at trial), T.M. v.
 Cornwall (least restrictive environment mandate as applied to ESY), L.B. v.
 Nebo School District (pertaining to “supported inclusion” and Congress’ “least restrictive environment” mandate), V.S. v.
 NYCDOE (parents have a procedural right to evaluate the school assignment) and Starego v.
 NJSIAA), a federal court settlement affording Anthony Starego, a 19-year-old high school placekicker with autism, an unprecedented fifth season of interscholastic competition (incredibly, that additional season had a storybook ending, with Anthony and his team going on to win the State Championship 26-15 after Anthony contributed points from two successful field goals!).